ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-certification-ec2.md

 * r - RAM oriented

-* t - Tiny general
+* t - Tiny general (burstable performance)

-* m - main choice or general purpose
+* m - main choice or general purpose; m3 offer instance stores; m4 uses EBS backed stores

 * c - Compute/processor optimized

 * g - Graphics optimized

+## Virtualization Types

+HVM

+PV

+## Status Checks

+System Status Checks - generally networking, power, hardware and system software problems that can be resolved by stopping and restarting the instance or contacting AWS.

+Instance Status Checks - configuration problems, out of memory, corrupted file system, or incompatible kernel.
+AWS does NOT help you with these sort of problems.

 ## Storage